codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 Here we declare our app object using the Flask package we installed earlier.
 We’ll be using a SQLite database, which we configure using the `app.config` lines.

 We use SQLAlchemy to declare the database object we’ll interact with, as it allows us to read and write to the database using object notation, which is more familiar than raw SQL statements.
-It is important to import the models only after declaring the db object so that their respective tables are included in the database when it’s created.
+It is important to import the models only after declaring the database object so that their respective tables are included in the database when it’s created.
 The last two lines handle the initialization of the database and the creation of all relevant tables in the database based on the models that are imported.

 ### Register App Models